 Intended program outcomes include:

-- Modifying plans with state Medicaid directors to allow for the reimbursement of peer billable services, and creation of other revenue sources within RCOs which facilitate financial solvency and long term sustainability
+- Modifying plans or implementing waivers with state Medicaid directors to allow for the reimbursement of peer billable services, and creation of other revenue sources within recovery organizations which facilitate financial solvency and long-term sustainability

-- Developing relationships to ensure that RCOs are represented on committees and workgroups as part of collaborative state and local SUD and recovery support planning processes
+- Developing relationships to ensure that recovery organizations and other stakeholders are represented on committees and workgroups as part of collaborative state and local SUD and recovery support planning processes

 - Partnering with state and local organizations in workforce development activities

-- Participating in policy, planning, and program development discussions at the state, community, and local level to ensure adequate recovery support to vulnerable populations
+- Participating in policy, planning, and program development discussions at the state, community, and local level to ensure adequate recovery support and remove barriers to individuals with SUD seeking or participating in recovery and treatment services

-- Working with single state agency (SSA) and state Medicaid offices for greater RCO/RSS financial sustainability by facilitating RCO contracts, Medicaid and state insurance reimbursement, and building managed care organization (MCO)-RCO payor relationships
+- Working with single state agency (SSA) and state Medicaid offices for greater financial sustainability by facilitating recovery organizations' contracts, Medicaid and state insurance reimbursement, and building managed care organization (MCO)-recovery organization payor relationships

-- Documenting the effectiveness and cost savings of using peer recovery coaches and the provision of other recovery supports, for example recovery community centers and recovery housing, within SUD treatment and allied systems of care
+- Documenting the efficacy and cost savings of using peer recovery coaches and the provision of other recovery supports, such as recovery community centers and recovery housing, within specialty and general healthcare settings inclusive of behavioral health settings, primary care, and hospital-based systems

-- Partnering with health insurance coverage, outreach, and enrollment assistance programs operating in the state to inform and supplement their outreach efforts to populations with SUDs, and promoting RSS as necessary components to a SUD focused system of care
+- Partnering with health insurance providers, outreach and enrollment assistance programs operating in the state to inform and supplement their outreach efforts to populations with SUDs, and promoting PRSS as necessary components to a SUD focused system of care

-- Facilitating education and training efforts regarding mental health and addictions parity to increase understanding of the Mental Health Parity and Addiction Equity Act of 2008, with a specific focus on health care reform and integrated care
+- Facilitating education and training efforts regarding mental health and SUD parity to increase understanding of the Mental Health Parity and Addiction Equity Act of 2008, with a specific focus on healthcare reform and integrated care

-Applicants are expected to choose at least one of the three access or RSS integration related activities.
+Applicants are expected to choose at least two of the five health access or PRSS integration related activities.

 Amount of Funding